Markellas/MarityIcons-Alpha/README.md

 # MarityIcons Alpha

+### 7 icons are already done!
+The rest are in progress...!

 ## About

 Marity icons are beautiful gradient dark icons presumably for Android.
 At the moment the project is in an active stage of development, so there are not many icons yet.